slimphp/Slim-Website/docs/objects/router.md

 ### Closure binding

 If you use a `Closure` instance as the route callback, the closure's state is bound to the `\Slim\App` instance.
 This means you can access the `\Slim\App` object from inside the route callback with `$this`.
-Because the `\Slim\App` is itself an instance of `\Pimple\Container`, you can quickly access any registered Pimple services from inside the Closure callback like this:
+Because the `\Slim\App` is itself composes the DI container, you can quickly access any services registered with the DI container from inside the Closure callback like this:

 {% highlight php %}
 $app = new \Slim\App();